pyg-team/pytorch_geometric/docs/source/notes/introduction.rst

             return F.log_softmax(x, dim=1)

 The constructor defines two :class:`~torch_geometric.nn.conv.GCNConv` layers which get called in the forward pass of our network.
-Note that the non-linearity is not integrated in the :obj:`conv` calls and hence needs to be applied afterwards (something which is consistent accross all operators in PyTorch Geometric).
+Note that the non-linearity is not integrated in the :obj:`conv` calls and hence needs to be applied afterwards (something which is consistent accross all operators in PyG).
 Here, we chose to use ReLU as our intermediate non-linearity and finally output a softmax distribution over the number of classes.
 Let's train this model on the training nodes for 200 epochs: